Teleost: External relationships

 The teleosts were first recognised as a distinct group by the German ichthyologist Johannes Peter Müller in 1845.
 The name is from Greek teleios, "complete" + osteon, "bone".
 Müller based this classification on certain soft tissue characteristics, which would prove to be problematic, as it did not take into account the distinguishing features of fossil teleosts.
 In 1966, Greenwood et al. provided a more solid classification.
 The oldest fossils of teleosteomorphs (the stem group from which teleosts later evolved) date back to the Triassic period (Prohalecites, Pholidophorus).
 However, it has been suggested that teleosts probably first evolved already during the Paleozoic era.
 During the Mesozoic and Cenozoic eras they diversified widely, and as a result, 96% of all living fish species are teleosts.

 The cladogram below shows the evolutionary relationships of the teleosts to other extant clades of bony fish, and to the four-limbed vertebrates (tetrapods) that evolved from a related group of bony fish during the Devonian period.
 Approximate divergence dates (in millions of years, mya) are from Near et al., 2012.

 Internal relationships

 The phylogeny of the teleosts has been subject to long debate, without consensus on either their phylogeny or the timing of the emergence of the major groups before the application of modern DNA-based cladistic analysis.
 Near et al. (2012) explored the phylogeny and divergence times of every major lineage, analysing the DNA sequences of 9 unlinked genes in 232 species.
 They obtained well-resolved phylogenies with strong support for the nodes (so, the pattern of branching shown is likely to be correct).
 They calibrated (set actual values for) branching times in this tree from 36 reliable measurements of absolute time from the fossil record.
-The teleosts are divided into the major clades shown on the cladogram, with dates, following Near et al.
+The teleosts are divided into the major clades shown on the cladogram, with dates, following Near et al. More recent research divide the teleosts into two major groups: Eloposteoglossocephala (Elopomorpha + Osteoglossomorpha) and Clupeocephala (the rest of the teleosts).